 |An estate of a deceased person||The Executor or Administrator of the Estate.|

 |Held in Receivership||The Receiver.|

 |A Company or Firm||An Agent or Partner.|

 By law, every person, association, company required to list property must personally sign the statement (rendition).
 In addition, if a tax preparer completes the statement then the preparer must also sign and certify the information is true and correct.

 Personal property is "...every tangible thing which is the subject of ownership, not forming part or parcel of real property" [K.S.A.
 79-102].

 By law, all property in this state, not expressly exempt, is subject to taxation.
 Information regarding property tax exemptions can be found in the Property Exempt from Taxation section [K.S.A.
 79-101].

-All taxable personal property is to be listed by the taxpayer on a rendition that must be filed with the county appraiser on or before March 15th of each year.
-Oil and gas renditions must be filed on or before April 1st of each year.
+All taxable personal property is to be listed by the taxpayer on a statement/ rendition that must be filed with the county appraiser on or before March 15th of each year.
+Oil and gas statements must be filed on or before April 1st of each year.
 The county appraiser may grant the taxpayer an extension to file if the taxpayer submits a request in writing to the appraiser on or before the March 15th or April 1st deadline, stating just and adequate reasons for the extension.